-MCOs will following this policy, as well.
-However depending on your contract and if it is reimbursed at a capitated rate, or another non- fee for service methodology, their reimbursement policy may not be the same.
+HCA-contracted MCOs will also follo this policy.
+However depending on your contract and if it is paid at a capitated rate, or another non-fee for service methodology, their payment policy may not be the same.

-Q: Medicare has given guidance to use G2012, is Apple Health covering that code?
+Q: Medicare has given guidance to use HCPCS code G2012, is Apple Health covering that code?

 A: Yes.
-This code is covered and must be billed with modifier CR.
-Apple Health (Medicaid) considers texting and email a "virtual check-in".
-If billing for texting to complete a telehealth visit with a client, bill the G2012 code for payment of this service.
+This HCPCS code is covered and must be billed with modifier CR.
+Apple Health (Medicaid) considers texting and email a virtual check-in.
+If billing for texting to complete a telehealth visit with a client, bill HCPCS code G2012for payment of this service.

-To support access to care, Medicaid allows this code to be used by any physician or other qualified provider, as defined by the policies under each benefit described in PART I-III, to conduct a brief communication or participate in a texting exchange with the client.
+To support access to care, Medicaid allows this procedure code to be used by any physician or other qualified provider, as defined by the policies under each benefit described in PART I-III, to conduct a brief communication or participate in a texting exchange with the client.
 It is not just those who can report an E&M, as described in the official code definition.
-The MCOs will follow this policy as well\.
+HCA-contracted MCOs will also follow this policy.

-Code Description G2012 Brief communication technology-based service, e.g. virtual check-in, by a physician or other qualified health care professional who can report evaluation and management services, provided to an established patient, not originating from a related e/m service provided within the previous 7 days nor leading to an e/m service or procedure within the next 24 hours or soonest available appointment; 5-10 minutes of medical discussion
+HCPCS Code Description G2012 Brief communication technology-based service, e.g. virtual check-in, by a physician or other qualified health care professional who can report evaluation and management services, provided to an established patient, not originating from a related e/m service provided within the previous 7 days nor leading to an e/m service or procedure within the next 24 hours or soonest available appointment; 5-10 minutes of medical discussion